thereidfleish/myace/backend/README.md

 **GET /uploads/**

-If `stream_ready` is false, the `thumbnails` field will be omitted from the response.
+If `stream_ready` is false, the `thumbnail` field will be omitted from the response.

 Request: N/A